Derecho-Project/cascade/README.md

 # Using Cascade
 - Cascade can be used both as a service, and as a software library
   - Used as a service, the developer would work in a client/server model
-  - The use of Cascade as a library is primarily for our own purposes, in creating the Cascade service.
+  - Cascade as a library is primarily for internal use in creating the Cascade service.
 However, this approach could be useful for creating other services that need to layer some other form of functionality over a K/V infrastructure.
 - Cascade's most direct and efficient APIs aim at applications coded in C++, which is the language used the Cascade implementation.
   - Within C++, we have found it useful to combine Cascade with a language-integrated query library such as LINQ (we can support both cpplinq and boolinq).
   - Doing so permits the developer to treat collections of objects or object histories as sets of K/V tuples, describing "transformations" on the data much as we would in a database setting, and leaving the runtime to make scheduling and object placement decisions on our behalf.